seominjoon/qrn/README.md

 chmod +x download.sh; ./download.sh
 ```

-Then preprocess the data for a particular task (e.g. Task 2), storing preprocessed data in `data/babi/en/02/`:
+Then preprocess the data for a particular task, say Task 2 (this stores the preprocessed data in `data/babi/en/02/`):
 ```bash
 python -m prepro --task 2
 ```